-The Green Mountain Playboys play Cajun dance music - This Vermont based band includes: Katie Trautz (fiddle, vocals), Alec Ellsworth (fiddle, Accordion, vocals), Jay Ekis (Vocals, Electric Guitar), Noah Hahn (Bass), and Lee Blackwell (Drums).
-All five members are well-versed musicians, having traveled to Louisiana a number of times to learn and share Cajun music.
-They are a recently formed ensemble, playing at regional New England dance halls, bars, weddings, and festivals.
+The Green Mountain Playboys play Cajun dance music - This Vermont based band includes: Alec Ellsworth (fiddle), Jay Ekis (Vocals, Electric Guitar), Noah Hahn (Bass), and Lee Blackwell (Drums).
+Joining them on Accordion and fiddle this weekend will be the legendary Jesse Lege and Darren Wallace, both from southwest Louisiana.
+All are well-versed musicians, having toured both locally and internationally to share their love of traditional Cajun music.
 To find out more, visit their website here.

 Start lining the streets around 2:30pm so you can get a great view of the parade of Mardi Gras floats as they roll down Main Street.
 Get ready to grab your beads, moonpies and Lake Champlain Chocolates as they’re thrown from the floats!